Duties and Responsibilities

 - Executes and emboss documents to authenticate the validity of City records: ordinances, resolutions, and contracts, easements, deeds, bonds or other documents requiring City Certification.

 - Records Manager responsible for the City’s records management program, records retention, archiving, storage, distribution, and destruction of documents in accordance with the Florida Statutes, and coordinates record management efforts and training in each department.

 - Custodian of Public Records - Processes public records requests and ensures compliance throughout the organization in compliance with Florida Public Records Law (F.S.
 Ch.
 119).

 - Attends all meetings of the Board of Commissioners and Civil Service Commission and record the Official Minutes.

 - Maintains records indexing system to include action taken by the Board of Commissioners.

-- Oversees the preparation and publishing of agenda packets for Board of Commissioners and Civil Service Commission, including coordination and review of material before publishing public hearing notices for ordinances.
-Post the agendas.
+- Assists in the preparation and publishing of agenda packets for Board of Commissioners and Civil Service Commission and post meeting notice on city hall bulletin board.

 - Writes and prepare ordinances and resolutions for the City Clerk’s Office and reviewed and approved by City Attorney.